-Transforming plastic waste and empowering local lives in Nepal
+Transforming plastic waste and empowering local lives by collecting over 400 tonnes of plastic waste per year in Nepal

 Kathmandu is a cultural melting pot, known for being Nepal’s gateway to the Himalayas and home to a number of world heritage sites.
 Yet with a population of almost 1.5 million and a growing number of tourists each year, the region now generates a staggering 1200 tonnes of waste a day.
 Limited waste management systems and no recycling centres for low-grade plastics, mean plastic waste is often left on the streets and surrounding area, impacting human health and the surrounding ecosystems.